MrSleeth/willows2016/_about-us/hedgehog-squirrel.md

 Our Hedgehog Room is equipped for a maximum of six children per session, aged from 3 months to around 1 year, and our staff to child ratio is 1:3.

-Our Hedgehog Room is designed specifically for babies, with cosy areas for nap times and tummy time play, and areas for crawlers and early walkers to explore.
-We have a wide variety of treasure baskets to explore and staff provide a range of sensory activities suitable to this age range.
+Our Hedgehog Room is designed specifically for babies, with cosy areas for nap times and tummy time play, and areas for crawlers and early walkers to explore.We have a wide variety of treasure baskets to explore and staff provide a range of sensory activities suitable to this age range.

 ## Squirrel Room